 Deacon Hill Land Purchase Appeal

+Deacon Hill is a 10 hectare patchwork of scrub and chalk grassland in the South Downs National Park.
+It perches at the highest point of the chalk scarp to the east of the city, overlooking the Chilcomb valley.
 Over half of the world’s chalk grassland is found in the UK, and a significant amount sits right on our doorstep in Winchester.
-Chalk grassland is widely regarded as one of the richest habitats in Europe, but it is under threat from damaging agricultural practices and invasive scrub.
-We must ensure that sites like Deacon Hill and the species they support are safeguarded.
+Chalk grassland is widely regarded as one of the richest habitats in Europe, but it is under threat from damaging agricultural practices and invasive scrub, so we are delighted to be able to protect this site into the future.

 Since we completed the purchase back at the beginning of May we have started work on the site to improve the habitats for the wildlife that lives here.
 The ecology team has begun the baseline surveys needed to help determine future work, with the first bird surveys clocking up 21 species, including blackcap, whitethroat, yellowhammer and green woodpecker.
 Duke of Burgundy butterflies have also been seen on the wing, with eggs being laid across the site.
 During their visits, the team also came across broomrape, common spotted and pyramidal orchids; as well as lots of insects including bees, butterflies and common green grasshopper.

 The reserves team has also been at work, clearing back vegetation from the entranceways to improve access (for both the public and the team), and checking and securing the fence lines.
 We plan to start more major works, including grazing the site with our own British white cattle this autumn.
 This will help remove some of the scrub and longer grasses, which will ensure that a mosaic of habitats are created and help the site to support a broad wealth of species.